 Also, whenever I’m busy with a project, I make sure I commit to it 100 per cent and get done with it.
 As much as I believe that we can have it all, but not on our own.
 Also you have to be very forgiving to yourself.

-WATCH the interview video below
+WATCH the interview video above

 Read part 2 of the interview here